 Family Day Care

-Family Day Care is a child care service providing care and education for children from birth up to 12 years of age.
+A child care service providing care and education for children from birth up to 12 years of age.
 The care is provided in the home of a qualified and registered educator.
 Educators have been carefully selected, are supervised by CatholicCare, and operate under the Education and Care Services National Regulations.

 Our educators are committed people who provide high quality child care for your child.
 They can care for up to 4 children under school age.
 This means the educator can give each child the personal care and attention which is vital to help young children develop new skills and interests.
 The children form friendships with their play mates easily in the small group.